Any Volunteers? Jake Gyllenhaal Opens Up About His Desire to Become a Dad

 "He was just an incredible force," the star added, "And is still missed."

 Watch a clip from Gyllenhaal's candid conversation above.
-The full interview with Geist airs on Sunday, July 28.
+The full interview airs on Sunday TODAY with Willie Geist July 28.